MathewSachin/Captura/docs/Projects.md

 `Captura.Loc` contains the localization code.

 ## Screna, Core
-`Screna` and `Captura.Core` projects contain the bulk of the code are depended on by both UI and Console projects.
+`Screna` and `Captura.Core` projects contain the bulk of the code and are depended on by both UI and Console projects.

 ## Windows
 `Captura.Windows` conatins code that is completely specific to the Windows OS.